Skip to content

 Who is Eligible?

-After completing PEBC’s Document Evaluation process, candidates may be exempt from the Evaluating Examination if they meet either:
+After completing PEBC’s Document Evaluation process, candidates may be exempt from the Evaluating Examination if they meet one of the following pathways:

-Pathway 1: Graduates from internationally accredited pharmacy programs (CCAPP or ACPE)
+• Graduates from internationally accredited pharmacy programs (CCAPP or ACPE).

-Graduates from approved countries: Australia, New Zealand, Ireland, South Africa, UK; OR
+• Graduates from approved countries: Australia, New Zealand, Ireland, South Africa, UK;

-Graduates from other (not approved) countries who, in the past 3 years, held a full, unrestricted pharmacist license and practiced for at least 1 year in direct patient care in one of the approved countries listed above or the US.
+• Practised for at least 1 year in direct patient care in one of the approved countries listed above, or the US.